 Ingredients

-- Black pepper: Pepper or even cayenne pepper is necessary to activate the curcumin and increase its bioavailability, or rather help the body absorb more of it.
+Black pepper: Pepper is necessary to activate the curcumin and increase its bioavailability, or rather help the body absorb more of it.

-- Coconut water: I use coconut water because it has a natural sweetness and is high in potassium, so important in boosting immunity.
-If you don't like coconut water, you can use water instead but the flavor will be slightly more bitter.
+Coconut water: I use coconut water because it has a natural sweetness and is high in potassium, so important in boosting immunity.

-There are two ways to make turmeric shots with fresh or powdered turmeric.
+For more detail, visit the complete and printable recipe at the bottom of this post, but here are general steps for two ways to make turmeric shots with fresh root or powdered turmeric.

-Step 1: Wash turmeric root.
+Step 1: Wash turmeric root, brushing off dirt with a toothbrush.
 No need to peel because you'll be straining out the pulp.
 Chop the root into large chunks if using a blender or juicer, or push chunks through a garlic press if grating to use a jar.

 Step 2.
 Juice the oranges.
 You can use fresh juice, not from concentrate if you prefer that over juicing fresh oranges.
 Oranges are important to offset any bitter flavor and of course oranges provide additional immune-boosting vitamin C.